AlexLMiddleton/applican/app/user-stories.md

 - [x] Schedule interviews
 - [x] Remove applicants from Cleared for Interview stage
 - [x] Clear applicants for hire
-- [ ] Mark applicants as hired and transfer their application information into the personnel management system
-- [ ] Edit information within the personnel management system

 ### Administrators